itprojects/InboxPager/README.md

 # Download

-You can find [InboxPager](https://f-droid.org/repository/browse/?fdfilter=inbox&fdid=net.inbox.pager) in the free and open source F-droid app store.
+You can find [InboxPager](https://f-droid.org/packages/net.inbox.pager/) in the free and open-source F-droid app store.

 # Usage

 In order to use this application you have to enable SSL/TLS application-email-checking through your email account's web interface.
 Some email servers may have this feature already turned on (NOT GMAIL!, see below).
 If your account's server does not support this feature, the app won't work.

-Setting up an account in InboxPager happens through "Settings" > "Add Account".
+To set up an account in InboxPager, go to "Settings" > "Add Account".
 There, you have to enter your account's credentials & server parameters.

 If you don't know what your email account's server parameters are - use the automatic tools provided to find out, otherwise enter and test your own configuration.
 Optionally, if you'd like to receive a sound or vibration notification tick those settings.
 If you wish to only refresh a specific account, when you individually choose to, then untick the "Allow in all-accounts-refresh" in that account's settings.

-By default InboxPager DOES NOT KEEP "FULL MESSAGE" copies of emails, instead, it just downloads the main textual contents of the message.
+By default, InboxPager DOES NOT KEEP "FULL MESSAGE" copies of emails.
+Instead, it just downloads the main textual contents of the message.
 If you wish to change this policy you can do this in the settings for an individual account.
 Keeping full messages can easily consume your device's internal memory very quickly.
 In order to save email, the full message must first be downloaded into the internal database.
 Also, unless the full email message is already inside the internal database, downloading attachments will require access to the internet.

 # Features